Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

-Cai, Liu, and Lu~\cite{cai2019approximability} recently provided strong evidence supporting conjectures about the approximability of the six-vertex model.
-In particular, they designed a \emph{fully randomized approximation scheme} (FPRAS) for a subregion of the disordered phase that works for all 4-regular graphs via the winding framework for Holant problems~\cite{mcquillan2013approximating,huang2016canonical}.
-They also showed that there cannot exist an FPRAS for 4-regular graphs in the ferroelectric or antiferroelectric phases unless $\textbf{RP} = \textbf{NP}$.
-We note that their hardness result uses nonplanar gadgets and does not imply anything about the six-vertex model on regions of $\Z^2$ with boundary conditions.
-A dichotomy theorem for the (exact) computability of the partition function of the six-vertex model on 4-regular graphs was also recently proven in~\cite{cai2018complexity}.
-As for the positive results, Luby, Randall, and Sinclair~\cite{lrs} proved rapid mixing of a Markov chain that leads to a fully polynomial almost uniform sampler for Eulerian orientations on any region of the Cartesian lattice with fixed boundaries (i.e., the unweighted case when $a=b=c$).
+As for the positive results about the mixing time of Glauber dynamics, Luby, Randall, and Sinclair~\cite{luby2001markov} proved rapid mixing of a Markov chain that leads to a fully polynomial almost uniform sampler for Eulerian orientations on any region of the Cartesian lattice with fixed boundaries (i.e., the unweighted case when $a/c=b/c=1$).
 Randall and Tetali~\cite{rt} then used a comparison technique to argue that Glauber dynamics for Eulerian orientations on lattice graphs is rapidly mixing by relating this Markov chain to the Luby-Randall-Sinclair chain.
-Goldberg, Martin, and Paterson~\cite{goldberg2004random} later extended their approach to show that Glauber dynamics is rapidly mixing on lattice graphs with free boundary conditions.
+Goldberg, Martin, and Paterson~\cite{goldberg2004random} extended their approach to show that Glauber dynamics is rapidly mixing on rectangular lattice regions with free boundary conditions.